-- 1. Lift up to remove the two fan ducts - To install the fan duct, align the fan duct with the guiding groove.
-Push down the fan duct into chassis until its firmly seats
+- 1. Lift up to remove the fan duct - 2.
+To install the fan duct, align the tabs at the front of the fan duct with the slots in the system fan compartment as shown in the image below, and then push down the fan duct into chassis until its firmly seats